Goodwater, Saskatchewan: Railway (1910–1979)

 During the spring of 1948, flood waters damaged the rail lines between Goodwater and Blewett.
 According to company records, the Canadian National Railway wrote off a 22.39 mile abandonment during 1948-1952 for the flood-damaged track between Goodwater and Blewett.
 With the closure of the Goodwater to Blewett section, trains ran only from Radville and Goodwater, then turned back to Radville.
 Into the 1950s, passenger service declined further and by 1959 regular train service ceased, with train service occurring only for grain cars as needed.

-In 1976, local communities including Goodwater filed petition briefs to the Hall Commission on Grain Handling and Transportation, demanding "retention and protection of the rail lines and the rural elevator system."
+In 1976, local communities including Goodwater filed petition briefs to the Hall Commission on Grain Handling and Transportation, demanding "retention and protection of the rail lines and the rural elevator system".
 Canadian National Railway ultimately decided to abandon the Radville to Goodwater line, and on December 13, 1979, the final train left Goodwater.

 Post office

 George William Thackeray operated the Thacker Post Office located at Sec.
 35, Twp.
 5, R. 14, W2 as early as December 1907.
 This post office closed on November 27, 1911.
 Thackeray hauled mail from Halbrite, Saskatchewan.

 The Goodwater Post Office opened in 1911 and closed in 1985.

-The following table of postmasters is taken from Library and Archives Canada's Records of the Post Office.